-Ruggles Mine near Grafton, New Hampshire is a mica mine that got its start in about 1805 and operated for more than 150 years before it closed and became a tourist attraction.
+Ruggles Mine near Grafton, New Hampshire, is a mica mine that started in about 1805 and operated for more than 150 years before it closed and became a tourist attraction.

 Located on Isinglass Mountain, minerals were discovered here in 1803 by Sam Ruggles, a Boston, Massachusetts merchant.
 In July 1805, he bought some property on the mountain and began to mine the mica.
 At that time, mica was in great demand for its use in many household products, such as lamp chimneys and stove windows.
 Ruggles made subsequent purchases of adjoining properties in 1806 and 1810.
 The mine that bears his name was the first commercial mica mine in the United States.

-Sam Ruggles sold his mine properties to his son George Ruggles in 1834 but Sam continued to work with him until his death in 1843.
+Sam Ruggles sold his mine properties to his son George Ruggles in 1834, but Sam continued to work with him until his death in 1843.
 By 1840 it was said that 600 to 700 pounds of mica were mined annually, valued at $1500.
-By 1869 production had increased tremendously, and in that year, some 26,000 pounds was mined.
+By 1869 production had increased tremendously, and in that year, some 26,000 pounds were mined.
 The mine reported shipping 3,600 pounds in January of 1877.
-The mine stayed in the family until 1896 when it was abandoned amid bankruptcy and litigation.
-Afterward, the mine changed had several times over the years.
+The mine stayed in the family until 1896, when it was abandoned amid bankruptcy and litigation.
+Afterward, the mine changed hands several times over the years.

 Beginning in about 1912, mining began for feldspar, which is used in the making of high-grade ceramics and enamel surfaces for appliances.
 Later on, Beryl, the principal ore of the metal known as beryllium, was also mined.
 Beryllium alloys are used in atomic reactors and electrical components.